michaelhein39/BERTweet-MBTI/README.md

 # BERTweet-MBTI

 Training a BERTweet model with a neural network head to classify MBTI type of social media posts.
+No pre-existing codebase was used in this repository, but libraries are used extensively.

 sub_eda